codefresh-io/cap-docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 ---
-title: "Pipeline monitoring"
+title: "Monitoring and optimizing pipelines"
 description: ""
 group: pipelines
 toc: true
 ---

-Once a pipeline is created, and submits a workflow, Codefresh continuously collects and displays real-time info and analytics on the pipeline and its workflows.
+Once a pipeline is created, and a workflow is submitted, Codefresh continuously collects and displays real-time analytics on the pipeline and its workflows.

 There are several ways to monitor pipeline and workflow activity:

 * Activity Log notifications: Monitor sensor and event-source logs.
-* Aggregated and granular data visualizations: See data for all pipelines in the global aggregated view, or for a single pipeline, its workflows and steps, for a detailed granular view.
+* Aggregated and granular visualizations: See data for all pipelines in the global aggregated view, or for a single pipeline, its workflows and steps in a detailed granular view.
 Analyze and compare resource consumption, and identify trends through KPI metrics.
 * Interactive workflow-step visualizations: Filter workflow steps by node type, results, and more, in YAML and tree formats.
-* Argo Events in workflows:
+* Argo Events in workflows: View sensor, event source, and payload information for Argo Events within the workfo
 * Workflow logs: Real-time logs for ongoing workflows, and archived logs for completed workflows.

-### How to monitor sensor and event source notifications for pipelines in Activity Log
+### Monitor sensor and event source notifications for pipelines in Activity Log
 The Activity Log is a quick way to monitor logs for sensors and event-sources in pipelines.
-A pull-down panel in the CSDP toolbar, the Activity Log shows ongoing, success, and error notifications, by date, starting with today's date.
+A pull-down panel in the Codefresh toolbar, the Activity Log shows ongoing, success, and error notifications, by date, starting with today's date.
 Syntax errors that prevent the sensor from triggering the pipeline are displayed here.

 1. In the CSDP UI, on the top-right of the toolbar, select ![](/images/pipeline/monitoring/pipeline-activity-log-toolbar.png?display=inline-block) **Activity Log**.
 1. To see pipeline activity, select **Event Source** and **Sensor** filters.